 Nestled in the heart of Kumeu wine country, The Tasting Shed is a world away from most of the other inner city establishments on this list.
 It’s home to good vibes, good wine and good food – ok, by good we mean great.
 Really great.
 It’s modern-rustic-backyard-shed-chic, and oh-so kiwi.
 We just wish it was a little closer to town, but it’s definitely worth the trip – make a day of it, bribe a designated driver and explore the nearby vineyards while you’re at it (the Cooper’s Creek tasting room shares a driveway with the restaurant – too easy!).
 Read our full review here.

 Culprit are the cool kids on the inner-city block, drawing a steady stream of hungry foodies to their first floor Wyndham Street location like no dining establishment has before them.
-Their modern kiwi take on yum cha is a delight for diners who love tapas style eating (us) but there’s larger plates too.
+Their modern kiwi take on yum cha is a delight for diners who love tapas-style eating (us) but there are larger plates too.
 Read our full review here.